-During the year ended December 31, 2016, Squar Milner, LLP served as our independent auditor.
+During the year ended December 31, 2015, Squar Milner LLP served as our independent auditor.
 Squar Milner LLP has served as our independent auditor since 2009.
 The Audit Committee reserves the right, however, to select a new auditor at any time in the future in its discretion if it deems the change would be in our best interests.
 Any such decision would be disclosed to the stockholders in accordance with applicable securities laws.
-A representative from Squar Milner does plan to attend the Annual Stockholder Meeting on June 16, 2017.